Skoda Elroq Review 2025: Price, specs & boot space

 "When it comes to driving efficiency, Skoda claims that you can expect 3.9 miles per kWh from the Elroq 50, while the 85 should see 4.1 miles per kWh."

-All versions of the Skoda Elroq will support DC fast charging, although the maximum rate differs – the Elorq 85 can charge at up to 175kW, while the speeds of the 50 and 60 can charge at up to 145kW.
+All versions of the Skoda Elroq will support DC fast charging, although the maximum rate differs – the Elroq 85 can charge at up to 175kW, while the speeds of the 50 and 60 can charge at up to 145kW.
 Despite this variation, all versions can charge from 10% to 80% in less than 28 minutes.

-If you're going to be charging at home, a wallbox charger is a most (as it is with any EV).
+If you're going to be charging at home, a wallbox charger is a must (as it is with any EV).
 A 7kW unit will take around eight hours to charge the Elroq 50 and 12 hours to top up the Elroq 80.

 Skoda Elroq reliability and warranty